 4.3 Taxes.
 All fees and Amounts payable by Client under this Agreement are exclusive of taxes and similar assessments.
 Client is responsible for all sales, use, and excise taxes, and any other similar taxes, duties, and charges of any kind imposed by any federal, state, or local governmental or regulatory authority on any fees and Amounts payable by Client hereunder, other than any taxes imposed on Company’s income.

 5. TERM AND TERMINATION.

 5.1 Term.
-Subject to earlier termination as provided below, the term of this Agreement (the “Term”) shall be for the term set out in the Quote plus any renewal terms agreed to by the parties hereto, whether in writing or through online orders through the Company’s website (if applicable).
+Subject to earlier termination as provided below, the term of this Agreement (the “Term”) shall begin on the Effective Date defined in the Quote (“Effective Date”) and continue for the term set out in the Quote plus any renewal terms agreed to by the parties hereto, whether in writing or through online orders through the Company’s website (if applicable).